 Day 12: - Tengboche to Namche

-After crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma the junction of the trinity ways to Gokyo Valley, Khumjung village and Namche Bazaar.
-Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer and wild goat can be found abundance inside the rhododendron forest.
-Evening explore small surrounding area with magnificent scenery.
+After crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma, the junction of the trinity ways to Gokyo Valley, Khumjung village, and Namche Bazaar.
+Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer, and the wild goat, can be found abundance inside the rhododendron forest.
+Evening explores the small surrounding area with magnificent scenery.

 Day 13: - Namche Bazaar trekking back to Lukla (2850m)

-The descent from Namche to the Dudh koshi can be the hardest stage of the entire trek.
-Although the path is all downhill, the unrelenting slope places massive impact on the knees.
-Once you cross the high suspension bridge, the path runs mostly level.
-We will work though rhododendron and pine forests with the view of distance snow covered peak before arriving Phakding.
+The descent from Namche to the Dudh Koshi can be the hardest stage of the entire trek.
+Although the path is all downhill, the unrelenting slope places a massive impact on the knees.
+Once you cross the high suspension bridge, the trail runs mostly level.
+We will work through rhododendron and pine forests with the view of distance snow covered peaks before arriving Phakding.
 Enjoying the lush green scenery around and passing through the incredible mountain scenery and local Sherpa village arrival in Lukla.
 You’ll have time to stroll around the local areas.
 In the evening you can enjoy a typical Nepalese dinner and cultural show.

 Day 14: - Flight from Lukla to Kathmandu

-Saying final goodbye to our porters, we will have a flight back to ktm of an exciting one hour.
-(It also can be a spare day in case of bad weather in Lukla which makes the Lukla flight delayed and cancel.)
-At the evening you can have your last night in Nepal enjoying culture and the local traditions.
+Saying a final goodbye to our porters, we will have a flight back to ktm of an exciting one hour.
+(It also can be an extra day in case of bad weather in Lukla, which makes the Lukla flight delayed and cancel.)
+In the evening you can have your last night in Nepal enjoying the culture and the local traditions.